techservicesillinois/aws-enterprise-vpc/README.md

 # AWS Enterprise VPC Example

-This example is intended to help you efficiently deploy your own Enterprise VPC (see **TODO:KB LINK**) using infrastructure-as-code (IaC).
+This infrastructure-as-code (IaC) repository is intended to help you efficiently deploy your own Enterprise VPC as documented in [Amazon Web Services VPC Guide for Illinois](https://answers.uillinois.edu/illinois/page.php?id=71015).

 There is no one-size-fits-all blueprint for an entire VPC; while they all generally have the same building blocks, the details can vary widely depending on your individual needs.
 To that end, this repository provides: